 What is ApocalypseClipper?

-ApocalypseClipper is a clipper malware, it targets cryptocurrency wallet addresses.
-To be more precise, it is designed to hijack cryptocurrency transactions by replacing entered wallet address entered by a user with the address owned by cyber criminals behind ApocalypseClipper.
-This malware is for sale on a hacker forum, it costs 549.99 Rubles.
+ApocalypseClipper is clipper malware that targets cryptocurrency wallet addresses.
+I.e., it hijacks cryptocurrency transactions by replacing wallet addresses entered by users with those owned by the cyber criminals behind ApocalypseClipper.
+This malware is for sale on a hacker forum and costs the equivalent of 549.99 rubles.

 How did ApocalypseClipper infiltrate my computer?